minecraft-access/minecraft-access/docs/content/setup/basic.md

 Neither mod loaders nor the original game provides the ability to manage mod files; you need to manage them manually.
 This guide will describe how to download and install mods manually;
-you can also manage them automatically with an extra application such as [Modrinth](https://modrinth.com/app) or [CurseForge for Windows](https://www.curseforge.com/download/app).
+you can also manage them automatically with an extra application such as [Modrinth](https://modrinth.com/app or [CurseForge](https://www.curseforge.com/download/app).

 Now let's download mod files.
 To download this mod and the dependencies of this mod, it is recommended you download them from the Minecraft Access's official [releases page](https://github.com/khanshoaib3/minecraft-access/releases/latest), where you can find download links of suitable versions of the required mods, under the `Mod Version Compatibility` section of each release.